 \section{Introduction}

-Diffeological spaces are elegant generalizations of smooth manifolds, including infinite-dimensional spaces like mapping spaces and diffeomorphism groups, and singular spaces like smooth manifolds with boundary or corners, orbifolds and irrational tori.
+Diffeological spaces are elegant generalizations of smooth manifolds, including infinite-dimensional spaces like mapping spaces and diffeomorphism groups, and singular spaces eg smooth manifolds with boundary or corners, orbifolds and irrational tori.

 On diffeological spaces, one can still do some differential geometry and topology, such as differential forms and tangent bundles.
 These tangent bundles are in general no longer locally trivial.
 Instead, they are diffeological vector pseudo-bundles.
 We studied these objects and operations on them in~\cite{CWp}, on which the current paper is based.